 Therefore, a 50% increase in voltage is +1.0 dB, a two-fold increase is about +6 dB, and so forth.
 There is nothing profoundly significant about decibels, but they will crop up every now and then - so it's best to get this over with right away.

-Capacitance is the measure of this phenomenon: the ratio of the number of charges deposited (in coloumbs), versus the resulting, opposing electromotive force they would exert (in volts):
+Capacitance is the measure of this phenomenon: the ratio of the number of charges deposited (in coloumbs), versus the electromotive force needed to deposit them (in volts):

 C = Q/V